Transfer Up

 HCEO Fee Structure Explained

-A clear breakdown of High Court Enforcement Officer fees at each stage of the enforcement process.
+A clear breakdown of High Court Enforcement Officer fees at each stage of the enforcement process, including the dual-rate schedules in force from 1 May 2026.

 Written by RCU Team